event introduction and outline

 The event is open to teams made up of between three and five Guides or Senior Section.
 Units can enter more than one team.
 We are able to accommodate up to 300 Guides on a first come, first served basis.

-The cost of the event will be £25 per Guide before 22nd February and £27.50 and £10 per Leader.
+The cost of the event will be £25 per Guide before 22nd February, £27.50 and £30 for out of county groups and £10 per Leader.
 The cost will cover

 As a group you will need to provide your own tents however if you will find this a struggle there are tents available to hire from Deer park or contact Anne and we'll try and help.